WHO-Collaboratory/collaboratory-mpox-genomics-community/README.md

 - Assessment of Sampling Protocols: Explore the effectiveness of sampling protocols in various settings, including healthcare facilities and community environments.
 - Adaptation of Sampling Techniques: Discuss how sampling methods can be adapted based on resource availability and local conditions.
 - Evaluation of Sampling Method Performance: Evaluate the sensitivity and specificity of different sampling techniques for detecting mpox in wastewater.

+If you are interested in joining these community of practice please contact the [IPSN Secretariat](mailto:ipsn-secretariat@who.int)